Skip to main content

 • Uniform across similar-age shingles

-• Caused by moisture loss in asphalt layer
+• Caused by moisture loss in the asphalt layer

 Cracking from Age